antidiestro/etai-prompts/summarize.md

 ## clean_query

-A modified version of the user query with improved grammar and punctuation.
+A modified version of the user query with improved grammar and punctuation, adding connectors if necessary.

 ## introduction_summary